finale-lua/sample-clib/README.md

 ### entry_duration(entry)

 Returns the duration of the input instance of `FCNoteEntry`.
+This function demonstrates how to pass an instance of a Finale class from Lua to C++ and return information about it to Lua.

 ```lua
 for e in eachentry(finenv.Region()) do